 I remember this one candidate: I asked that candidate to explain a c++ concept he just had mentioned (glibc).
 I asked him to repeat, as I did not hear him properly.
 He took offence and started patronizing me while giving his explanation.
 Increasing the tone of his voice and laughing.
 I seized this opportunity to test him further.
 The candidate became more and more impatient, to the point he became nearly rude.
 I stopped the conversation, thanked him for his explanation and moved on.

 Remain in a positive mindset.
 Be personable, Earn the Trust of your interviewers.

 Engage your interviewer

-As a candidate, it is hard to gauge the technical level of the interviewer in front of you.
+As a candidate, it is hard to gauge the interviewer’s technical level in front of you.
 Mainly during a phone screen.
-Engage your interviewer. if you suspect that they may be lost in your explanation, ask him/her.
+Engage your interviewer.
+If you suspect that your explanation confuses your interviewer, ask him.
 If you come up with acronyms and concepts, explain them briefly.

 Use “I” and not “we” when answering a behavioral question.
-Don’t talk as “we” constantly.
+Don’t always talk as “we.”
 Advocate for yourself, don’t let your team take credit for what you did.